Barbara Hale: Television

 Hale was considering retirement from acting when she accepted her best known role, as legal secretary Della Street in the television series Perry Mason, starring Raymond Burr as the titular character.
 The show ran for nine seasons from 1957 to 1966, with 271 episodes produced.
 The role won Hale a Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series.

 In 1985, Hale and Burr (by then the only surviving cast members from the original series) reprised their roles for the TV movie Perry Mason Returns.
 The film was such a ratings hit that a further 29 movies were produced until 1995.
 Hale continued her role as Della in the four telefilms produced after Burr's death in 1993, subtitled A Perry Mason Mystery (and starring Paul Sorvino as Anthony Caruso in the first film and Hal Holbrook as "Wild" Bill McKenzie in the remaining three).
-Hale is thus the only actor to feature in all 30 films.
+Hale is thus the only actor to be featured in all 30 films.

 Hale's son William Katt played detective Paul Drake, Jr., alongside Hale in nine of the Perry Mason TV movies from 1985 to 1988.
 Hale in turn guest-starred on Katt's series, The Greatest American Hero in which Katt played the title role, aka Ralph Hinkley; Hale played Hinkley's mother in the 1982 episode, "Who's Woo in America".
 She also played his mother in the 1978 movie Big Wednesday.

 Hale guest-starred in "Murder Impromptu", a 1971 episode of Ironside, Burr's first post-Perry Mason series.

 Her last on-screen appearance was a TV biographical documentary about Burr that aired in 2000.